 At some point your hens will stop producing enough eggs to pay for their keep.
 I’ve had hens that laid well for 3 years and others that weren’t worth their scratch after the first molt.
 Will you Cull Your Old Hens and process them for soup?
 Give them away to someone who will eat them?
 Or will you feed them through retirement?

 If you think of your chickens as pets and plan to feed them through their old age, you might want to keep a few less.
-This kind of support can get pricey, so don’t accumulate more chickens than you can feed!
+This kind of support can get pricey, so don’t accumulate more chickens than you can feed and house.

 How Much Time Do You Have?